 Chinese New Year Holiday is also a great commercial festival with plenty of offers in shops and malls for three days.
 You can enjoy huge discounts and massive promotional offers; this is the best time for shoppers!

-Chinese New Year is celebrated with a variety of traditional customs and activities.
+Chinese New Year is a grand celebration marked by a range of traditional customs and activities.
 These vibrant activities showcase lion and dragon dances, parades, fireworks displays, family gatherings, decorations, and lots of traditional foods.

 The lion and dragon dances are essential to Chinese New Year celebrations.
 It is a form of a traditional Chinese dance performed by a team of dancers wearing lion costumes 🎉️ They mimic the movements of a lion and often perform acrobatic stunts and tricks.

 Both lion and dragon dances are typically performed at Chinese temples, in Chinese communities, and in the main tourist areas during Chinese New Year 🥳 The performances are colorful, loud, and lively events that are fun to watch and are a great way to experience Chinese culture and traditions.
-As I know, the lion dance is believed to bring good luck and prosperity to the community, so it is a must-see during the Chinese New Year celebration!
+The lion dance is widely believed to bring good fortune and prosperity to the community, so it is a must-see during the Chinese New Year celebration!

 Many towns and cities in Thailand will have parades to mark the start of the new year, often featuring colorful floats and traditional performers 🎉️ These parades often feature lion and dragon dances, as well as other traditional Chinese performances such as martial arts, acrobatics, and music.